How to get there

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

 The Levada, qualified as “the greatest engineering work of the Azores” on its inauguration day, took seven years to plan and four to construct.
-The Levada is a ditch installed at 680 metres high, which the main function was hydroelectric power production.
-Throughout its 10 kilometres, the ditch collected water from the zones of Castelhano, Cabeço, Risco, Fajãs, Cabras, Guarda-Sol and Águas Claras, later channelled from the main reservoir, with 1000 cubic metres storage capacity, to the mini hydric central of Varadouro.
+It is a water channel installed at 680 metres high, which main function was the hydroelectric power production.
+Throughout its 10 kilometres, the ditch collected water from the Castelhano, Cabeço, Risco, Fajãs, Cabras, Guarda-Sol and Águas Claras zones, later channelled from the main reservoir, with 1000 m3 storage capacity, to the mini hydric central of Varadouro.

 Begin the trail near Cabeço dos Trinta (hill), Capelo parish.
 Choose the detour on the right end side until the tunnel that leads to the interior of the Cabeço, a volcanic cone filled with endemic vegetation.
 Return by the same path to the dirt road, follow to the right until you reach the water storage tank, which you should cross on the left and continue until you find the levada.

 Sometimes, clearings open up along the trail, which will allow you to view the alignment of the volcanic cones of the Capelo Volcanic Complex.
 Continue through endemic vegetation such as Laurus azorica, Frangula azorica, Ilex azorica, Erica azorica, among others.
 It is also possible to see some birds from the Azores, such as the Turdus merula azorensis, the Regulus regulus inermis, and the Fringilla coelebs moreletti.